sarahbuddhason/sarahbuddhason/README.md

 (she/her)

 I'm a second-year Engineering Physics student at the University of British Columbia.
-Next summer, I'll be joining Apple as a Software Engineering intern for the iOS Accessibility team in Cupertino, CA!

 In my spare time, you can find me learning about accessibility, planning socially distanced picnics with friends, and doom-scrolling on social media.